creaseo/COMP426-weather-app/README.md

 - If you are a new user, please register by creating a unique username and a password of your choosing.
 - Upon registration, the application will not automatically log you in -- once successfully registered, please enter your new credentials in the login prompt
 - Should there be any errors with registration or logging in, an alert should inform you
+- User's are also able to change their password if they choose and this interface is located underneath teh registering and login prompts

 ## Main Application
 - Once logged in, you should see our main application which includes a search box that allows you to search up any city